 Nusinersen for spinal muscular atrophy (January 2017)

 Nusinersen, an antisense oligonucleotide, is the first drug approved to treat spinal muscular atrophy (SMA) by the US Food and Drug Administration (FDA).
-In an interim analysis of the double-blind ENDEAR trial, which enrolled 82 infants with SMA, improvement in motor milestones was observed in 40 percent of patients treated with nusinersen, versus none for those who received the sham procedure .
-The FDA based its approval upon data from this trial and open-label studies in older patients with SMA [13,14].
-We recommend nusinersen for pediatric and adult patients with SMA.
+In an interim analysis of the double-blind ENDEAR trial, which enrolled 82 infants with SMA, improvement in motor milestones was observed in 40 percent of patients treated with intrathecal nusinersen, versus none for those who received the sham procedure .
+The FDA based its approval upon data from this trial and open-label studies in older patients with SMA [14,15].
+We recommend nusinersen for most infants with SMA and select children ages 2 to 12 years with SMA.
 (See "Spinal muscular atrophy", section on 'Nusinersen'.)

 Diaphragmatic pacing harmful in patients with amyotrophic lateral sclerosis (January 2017)